Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Contrastive Divergence Approximation

-\paragraph{Generative Results} Figure \ref{fig:ncg:nll:mnistCD1} portrays the learning curves for dense RBM and NCG, and Figure \ref{fig:ncg:nll:mnistCD1_conn} the corresponding degree statistics.
+Figure \ref{fig:ncg:nll:mnistCD1} portrays the learning curves for dense RBM and NCG, and Figure \ref{fig:ncg:nll:mnistCD1_conn} the corresponding degree statistics.
 It is clear that CD-1 causes a major performance drop for all models considered: by the end of training the fully connected RBM has the average NLL around 290 in comparison to the 150 seen in Figure \ref{fig:nllMNIST_nll}, and the models trained with the NCG method reach at most 150, when before the worse average did not surpass 120.
 The degree statistics for $ p = 1 $ and $ p = 0.5 $ appear to show less change along the epochs than what was observed for CD-10, but the differences do not appear to be significant.

-Interestingly, the NCG models' NLL increase less than the classical RBM, for which the final NLL is double the value when considering CD-10, and the relative increase in performance derived from optimizing the connectivity (NCG) is much larger.
+Interestingly, the NCG models' NLL increased less than the classical RBM.
+The dense network's final NLL is double the value of what was obtained when using CD-10, and the relative increase in performance derived from optimizing the connectivity (NCG) is much larger.
+Therefore, despite the poorer overall performance, adding NCG generated a greater relative advantage in the CD-1 setting than in CD-10.